Rotating Equipment EnggVidhu Gairola | Director | RESCO

 What is Rotating Equipment Engg?

-Vidhu Gairola has worked in Rotating Equipment Engg for 33 years.
-Vidhu Gairola defines Rotating Equipment Engg as:
+Director Vidhu Gairola has worked in Rotating Equipment Engg for 33 years.
+Director Vidhu Gairola outlines Rotating Equipment Engg as:

 Rotating Equipment consists of pumps, compressors, turbines and accessories related to them.
 The study of maintenance, increasing efficiency, reliability and their working hours comes under Rotating Equipment Engineering.
 Few of the universities have started the professional degree for this course.

-How Vidhu Gairola got into Rotating Equipment Engg?
+How Director Vidhu Gairola got into Rotating Equipment Engg?

 I have 40+ years of experience in rotating equipment and I have participated in selection of pumps for Alaskan Pipeline Project.
 I have also provided a working solution to the Central Coolant Filtration System at General Motors, which had been a major obstacle in keeping the system operating optimally.